Ericchi/ericchi.moe/content/en/games/ffxiv-erina/_index.md

 &nbsp;

-I was born in **Kugane** from a wealthy family of merchants.
-My family had a lot of business partnerships with the people of Doma and I learned many of my dealing trickeries from the merchants around me.
+I was born in **Kugane** from a wealthy family of merchants with business partnerships all around the world.
+I learned many dealing trickeries from them and I myself really enjoy partaking in the art of making the market.

 &nbsp;

-Around the time I was 8 summers old my family decided to move to Ul'dah in Thanalan to seek new business opportunities.
+Around the time I was 8 summers old my family decided to move to **Ul'dah** in **Thanalan** to seek new business opportunities.
 That's where I first met the Sultana, **Nanamo Ul'Namo**.
-When I heard the news that she spared the life of a good warrior that was unjustly condemned, a flame sparked in me and I decided that I would have too protected the people I cared about.
-And so I started learning about magic, aether and how it could be used to help in battle.
+When I heard the news that she spared the life of a good warrior that was unjustly condemned she immediately became my role model.
+A flame sparked in me and I decided that I too would have protected the people I cared about.
+And so I started learning about magic, the aether and how it could be used to assist the ones in need for help.

 &nbsp;